-Join Jim LaPier for an in-depth discussion in this video Inserting doors and windows, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Inserting doors and windows, part of Learning Vectorworks (2014).

 …Now that we've completed the rough shell of the building we can start to…add items like doors and windows.…We're going to set floor two and skin two as the only visible layers, and…set floor two as the active layer.…We're also going to edit floor two and set the opacity to around 50%.…This will allow us to see through the floor to the scan below,…to know where to place our doors and windows.…I'll go over and…get the door tool, from the building shell palette, and click properties.…These door settings will allow me to customize the door any way I see fit.…